jtonynet/cine-catalogo/assets/architecture/decisions/0002-gin-gorm-and-postgres-in-two-tier-architecture.md

-# 2. Gin, Gorm and Postgres in three tier architecture
+# 2. Gin, Gorm and Postgres in Two tier architecture

 Date: 2023-11-07